[Date changed–posted 1/13/23 (last revised 2/6/20)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure that training is provided for each employee who is required to use a ladder during the performance of his/her job.
 The training will cover the safe operation and pre-use inspection of the portable or fixed ladder.

-REVIEW: This OP will be reviewed in September of even-numbered years by the Assistant Vice President of Environmental Health and Safety (EHS) with substantive revisions forwarded through the Associate Vice President for Research and Integrity to the Vice President for Research.
+REVIEW: This OP will be reviewed in September of even-numbered years by the Assistant Vice President for Environmental Health & Safety (EHS) with substantive revisions forwarded through the Associate Vice President for Research and Integrity to the Vice President for Research & Innovation.

 This policy/procedure applies to any department on campus, at research sites off campus, or on leased property of Texas Tech University where any type of ladder three feet or more in length/height is used.
 Employees' safety will be accomplished by complying with the guidelines in 29 CFR 1910.25, 1910.26, and 1910.27.